 When a new DIASource is detected, it's useful to perform forced PSF photometry at the location of the new source on images taken prior to discovery.
-These are colloquially known as precovery measurements55.
-Performing precovery in real time over all previously acquired DMS-REO-0287 visits is too I/O intensive to be feasible.
-We therefore plan the following:
+These are colloquially known as precovery measurements54.
+Performing precovery in real time over all previously acquired DMS-REO-0287 DMS-REO-0286